drupalprojects/provision_solr/README.txt

 Provides a Solr service with a Tomcat implementation for the Aegir Hosting system.

-Create a server and enable Solr.
-Then create a site and enter the path to Solr config files for that site's solr instance.
+Create a server node and enable Solr.
+Check that the Restart Command is correct for your system.
+Then create a site node and enter the path to Solr config files for that site's solr instance.

 Requirements